PlayStation VR Beats Expectations, Sells 915,000 Units To Date

 In an interview with the New York Times, chief executive of Sony Interactive Entertainment Andrew House revealed the PlayStation VR’s surprising sales figures.
 Since its launch, the PlayStation VR, a $500 accessory to the sub-$300 PlayStation 4, has performed very well, selling 915,000 units during the first four months.
 Considering that Sony’s initial projection was 1 million units sold for the first six months of the device, it appears that the company, and the gaming world in general, has grossly underestimated the potential of the PlayStation VR headset.

 Reservations about the PSVR were abounding in the months leading up to its launch.
-According to the House, he was actually among the people in the company who was not completely confident about the success of the PSVR.
+According to House, he was actually among the people in the company who was not completely confident about the success of the PSVR.
 The executive stated that he was especially apprehensive with regards to the number of units that Sony must produce during its initial run.

 “It’s the classic case in any organization — the guys who are on the front end in sales are getting very excited, very hyped up.
 You have to temper that with other voices inside the company, myself among them, saying let’s just be a little bit careful.”